skhg/traffic-light-controller/README.md

 ## Overview

+**Health Warning:** This project uses 220V mains power.
+I am not an electrician.
+Follow these instructions at your own risk.

 I wanted to build something with a _Berlin aesthetic_, and would be fun for visitors to my home to interact with.
 Unfortunately our visitor numbers [declined severely this year](https://en.wikipedia.org/wiki/COVID-19_pandemic), but still hoping for a great reaction in 2021...?

 The lights are switched on and off by solid-state relays.
 These can be a bit more expensive than an [optocoupler relay](https://www.amazon.de/-/en/gp/product/B078Q326KT/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) but don't make any [noise](https://youtu.be/FhQLq-eqfEc?t=2) as they switch, which is preferable for this project.
 To control the relays we need a WiFi connected, Arduino compatible board - so the trusty ESP8266 NodeMCU works perfectly here.
 220V AC power is required anyway so there is no need for batteries or any low-power considerations.